ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lapse of more than 280 years.
+Near the
+grave stood a venerable apple tree, but
+when and by whom planted is not known.
+This tree hassent two of its main roots
+into the gravesof Mr.and Mrs. Williams.
+The larger root has pushed its way
 through the earth till it reached the pre
 cise spot occupied by the skull of Roger
 Williams.
 Tiiere making a turn, as if